Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/_index.md

 There are two types of requests, which may be handled differently depending on their type:

 1. Transfer requests are dispatched on a single node, according to the defined dispatching rule.
-The dispatching rule is defined by a UCONF value, the <span class="code">`cft.multi_node.cftcom.dispatcher_policy`</span> parameter.
+The dispatching rule is defined by a UCONF value, the `cft.multi_node.cftcom.dispatcher_policy` parameter.
 1. Dispatching for administrative types of requests are broadcast to all active nodes.
 For example, using the HALT command to stop a transfer request applies to all nodes.

 #### Client transfer request